matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ## Withdrawing funds

 There are two ways to withdraw funds from zkSync to Ethereum, calling the operation through L2 or L1.
-If the withdrawal operation was called through L1, then the operator will have a period of time during which he must process the transaction, otherwise `PriorityMode` will be turned on.
+If the withdrawal operation is called through L1, then the operator has a period of time during which he must process the transaction, otherwise `PriorityMode` will be turned on.
 This ensures that the operator cannot stage the transaction.
 But in most cases, a call via L2 is sufficient.